xfillmore-edu/cucscg/hw1/README.txt

     can be quickly set using e (erase all modifications).

 Time spent
-Over 6 hours, 30 minutes
+~ 8 hours, 30 minutes
-[Status: In Progress]
-+ 5h 15m
+[Status: Minimum Requirements met]